Ed Roth

-Ed "Big Daddy" Roth (March 4, 1932 - April 4, 2001) was an American artist, cartoonist, illustrator, pinstriper and custom car designer and builder who created the hot rod icon Rat Fink and other characters.
+Edward "Big Daddy" Roth (March 4, 1932 - April 4, 2001) was an American artist, cartoonist, illustrator, pinstriper and custom car designer and builder who created the hot rod icon Rat Fink and other characters.
 Roth was a key figure in Southern California's Kustom Kulture and hot rod movement of the late 1950s and 1960s.

 Early life

-Roth was born in Beverly Hills, California.
-He was the son of Marie (Bauer) and Henry Roth.
+Edward Roth was born in Beverly Hills, California.
+He was the son of Marie (née Bauer) and Henry Roth.
 He grew up in Bell, California, attending Bell High School, where his classes included auto shop and art.

 At age 14, Roth acquired his first car, a 1933 Ford coupe.
 He studied engineering at a Los Angeles college, then served in the United States Air Force, and by the early '50s, was experimenting with fibreglass modelling.